Car brands and logos list and who owns which car brands?

 Volkswagen Auto Group VAG

-In the early 1990s, Czech company Škoda, which originated from Laurin & Klement, joined the VW Group.
+In the early 1990s, the Czech company Škoda, which originated from Laurin & Klement, became part of the VW Group.
 A few years later, the conglomerate absorbed Bentley, saving the French brand Bugatti from bankruptcy.
 It also acquired the popular Italian brand, Lamborghini.
-In 2008, Volkswagen AG acquired a significant share of bus and truck manufacturer Scania; in 2012, it bought almost 50% of Porsche’s shares.
+In 2008, Volkswagen AG acquired a significant stake in bus and truck maker Scania; in 2012, it acquired nearly 50% of Porsche.

-The largest German group does not stop at what has been achieved – it continues to expand the list of brands it owns and increase production volumes.
-Therefore, its factories operate in more than 20 countries worldwide – in Asia, America, and the African continent.
+The largest German concern does not rest on its laurels; it continues to expand its list of owned brands and increase production volumes.
+Therefore, its plants operate in more than 20 countries worldwide, including Asia, America, and Africa.

 Volkswagen AG owns:

-• Volkswagen – the flagship brand of VAG, known for its “people’s cars.”
+• Volkswagen VAG’s flagship brand, known for its “people’s cars.”

-• Scania – a global corporation that manufactures buses, heavy trucks, and other commercial vehicles.
-It is located in Sweden and is part of the Traton Group.
+• Scania is an international corporation based in Sweden that produces buses, heavy trucks, and other commercial vehicles.
+It is part of the Traton group.

-Previously, this list included MAN – one of the largest truck manufacturers in Europe.
-It disappeared in 2021 when it merged with Traton.
+The list previously included MAN, one of Europe’s largest truck manufacturers.
+It disappeared in 2021 after merging with Traton.

 FCA Concern